Aishwarya-KB-Gowda/youtube_data_analysis/README.md

-Here’s a well-structured **README.md** file for your **YouTube Data Harvesting and Warehousing Project**, suitable for GitHub and interview discussion:

----

 # 📊 YouTube Data Harvesting and Warehousing

 A complete data pipeline project using **YouTube Data API**, **MongoDB**, **MySQL**, and **Streamlit** to extract, store, migrate, and visualize YouTube channel data.